 EE offer some impressive EE broadband and TV deals, and you can often grab yourself a great entertainment set up without too much extra cost.

-EE TV gives you over 70 free channels, access to loads of on demand entertainment and some of the best Pay TV out their.
+EE TV gives you over 70 free channels, access to loads of on-demand entertainment and some of the best Pay TV out there.

 This includes Sky Sports, Movies, Box sets and more, the TV packages are not quite as extensive as what you will find with the likes of Sky, but its plenty for those who still want the option to watch TV.